-Writing Center: is available for assistance with written assignments.
-The Writing Center is staffed largely by students so it may be advantageous to call and make an appointment (424-6353) so that an appropriate person can be available to assist with graduate level writing assignment.
+The Writing Center is available for assistance with written assignments.
+It may be advantageous to call and make an appointment (217-424-6353) so that an appropriate person can be available to assist with graduate level writing assignment.

 Math Center: is available for assistance with math assignments at 420-6666.